patriciatiffany/fcm-testing-tool/README - User Guide.txt

-# READ ME: Using the app
+# READ ME: Using the app.
 # Written and last modified 2021/04/08 by Patricia

 0) Enter User Info